 The following downloadable form must be completed and returned to the District Director within five (5) days following the incident.
 Completion of this form is a requirement of District Code of Ordinances (Title 2, Article II, Section 7, A.3.) and does not relieve the IU of any liabilities as a result of the discharge.
 Prompt and accurate reporting also reflects that the user is attempting to address the problem.

 Hazardous Waste Notification, 40 CFR Part 403.12

-The following document gives a brief definition of a hazardous waste.
-It is intended to be used only as a guideline.
+The following document gives a brief definition of hazardous waste.
+It is intended to only be used as a guideline.
 The District recommends that all industrial users who think they may discharge a hazardous waste obtain a complete copy of 40 CFR Part 261.
-Definition of Hazardous Waste
+Definition of Hazardous Waste.

 As a result of the USEPA General Pretreatment Regulations, industrial users are required to notify the Publicly Owned Treatment Works (POTW), in this case, the District, the EPA Regional Waste Management Division Director, and the State hazardous waste authorities, in writing, of any discharge into the sanitary sewer of a substance that, if otherwise disposed of, would be a hazardous waste as defined in 40 CFR Part 261.
 Such notification must include the name of the hazardous waste as set forth in 40 CFR Part 261, the EPA hazardous waste number, and the type of discharge, i.e., continuous, batch or other.
 If the industrial user discharges more than 100 kilograms of such waste per calendar month to the POTW, the notification shall also contain certain information regarding the hazardous waste discharged.